 - Size 675: 9 – 20 days

 If you prefer, rechargeable hearing aid batteries are also available for certain models of hearing aids that greatly improve the ease of replacing your batteries.
-Consult with your Abbotsford hearing aid practitioner for additional details.
+Consult with your Vancouver hearing aid practitioner for additional details.